Renato-Valente/SDL2_RotatingCube/README.md

 ## How to compile in Windows
 For compiling the code in your windows machine you'll have to first install Mingw and SDL2 in your machine.
-You can donwload Mingw [here](https://ufpr.dl.sourceforge.net/project/mingw/Installer/mingw-get-setup.exe)
+You can donwload Mingw [here](https://ufpr.dl.sourceforge.net/project/mingw/Installer/mingw-get-setup.exe) In the installation process, select the mingw32-gcc-g++ and the mingw32-base check boxes.
+Then click in the installation tab and apply the changes.

-After downloading MINGW, you'll have to add the bin code to the enviroment variables.
+After downloading MINGW, you'll have to add the bin directory to the enviroment variables.
 To do so, On the Windows taskbar, right-click the Windows icon and select System.
 In the Settings window, under Related Settings, click Advanced system settings.
 On the Advanced tab, click Environment Variables
 ![Image 1](./images/Variables.png)
 In the Enviroment variables menu, click on path - Edit and Add C:\MinGW\bin to the list.
 ![Image Path](./images/EditPath.png)